iamh2o/rgbw_colorspace_converter/README.md

 <pre>
 Color

 Color class that allows you to ** initialize ** a color in any of HSL, HSV, RGB, Hex and HSI color spaces.
-Once initialized,with one of these specific types, you get a Color object back (or possibly a subclass of the Color objext- RGB or HSV- all the same ).
+Once initialized, with one of these specific types, you get a Color object back (or possibly a subclass of the Color object- RGB or HSV- all the same ).
 This object will automatically report the color space values for all color spaces based on what you entered.
 Notably, it will also translate to RGBW!

 Further, from the returned object, you may modify it in 2 ways-  via the r/g/b properties of the RGB Color object, or via the h/s/v properties of the HSV color object.
-Any changes in any of the r/g/b or h/s/v properties (even if mixed and matched) will automatically re-calculate the correct values for the other color space represnetations, which can then be accessed.
+Any changes in any of the r/g/b or h/s/v properties (even if mixed and matched) will automatically re-calculate the correct values for the other color space representations, which can then be accessed.
 You can not modify the other color space object properties and get the same effect (yet).
 The color representation is maintained in HSV internally and translated to RGB and RGBW and all the others.
 Use whichever is more convenient at the time - RGB for familiarity, HSV to fade colors easily.